UrbanTraction/rtcm2rnx/README.md

 ## rtcm2rnx

 Tools for converting RTCM data into RINEX and Georust data structures.
-Mirros RTCM conversion methods found in RTKLIB.
+Mirrors RTCM conversion methods found in RTKLIB.

 Current status:
 * WIP support for GPS and Galileo MSM7 to RINEX OBS